foxford/conference/docs/src/api/room.md

   * the room was updated so that the closure datetime was moved from future into the past,
   * the room was vacuumed

-`room.close` event will be sent to room topic.
+`room.close` event will be sent to room topic and tenant topics.
-This event is not guaranteed to be unique, that is two `room.close` events could be sent by the service.
+This event is not guaranteed to be unique for a room, that is two `room.close` events could be sent by the service.

 **URI:** `rooms/:room_id/events`
+**URI:** `audiences/:audience/events`

 **Label:** `room.close`.